simbu175/MinIO_DuckDB_Hudi/README.md

 ## **Contribution Guidelines**
+- Dev-v1: This branch contains the basic setup of MinIO + DuckDB.
+- Dev-v2: This futuristic branch, will have integration of lakehouse.
-Feel free to fork this repository and open pull requests for:
+- Feel free to fork this repository and open pull requests for:
   - Enhancements to the stack.
   - Additional use cases or scripts.

 ## **License**
-This project is licensed under the MIT License.
+This project is licensed under the MIT/Apache License.
 This entire setup is inspired from this original [blog](https://blog.min.io/duckdb-and-minio-for-a-modern-data-stack/).
 Acknowledgments to the teams behind [MinIO](https://min.io/docs/minio/linux/developers/python/API.html) and [DuckDB](https://duckdb.org/docs/sql/introduction).

 ## Next Steps:
-1. **LakeHouse implementation**: To expand this setup to a local lakehouse platform, either through Hudi or Iceberg tables from MinIO base.
-And handle the computation side DuckDb
+1. **LakeHouse implementation**: To expand this setup to a local lakehouse, (Hudi or Iceberg) from MinIO and DuckDB.
-2. **MinIO feature exploration**: Some advanced MinIO features like versioning, replication, encryption, catalog, observability and so on.
+2. **MinIO feature exploration**: Some advanced MinIO features like versioning, replication, encryption, catalog, observability etc.

 ## Thank you!